The Cassel breakout by the ‘Somerforce’ (145 Brigade) resulted in the death or capture of most of the men in its ranks.

 Lance Bombardier West

-My father, Lance Bombardier Eric West, was captured somewhere in Belgium on 31st May 1940; he was to spend five years as a Prisoner of War at Stalag VIIIB in Silesia (now Poland), and for the majority of his time in captivity he was assigned to the E72 Arbeits Kommando (work camp), a coal mine in Bytom, Silesia (now Poland).
+My father, Lance Bombardier Eric West, was captured near Watou on 31st May 1940; he was then transferred to Stalag VIB, which was on the Dutch/German border, before being transported to Stalag VIIIB in Silesia.
+For the majority of his time in captivity he was assigned to the E72 Arbeitskommando (work camp), a coal mine in Bytom, Silesia (now Poland).

 Official Notifications of Lance Bombardier Eric West as Missing and as POW